SapienzaInteractiveGraphicsCourse/final-project-onecanvas/README.md

 ## Group: OneCanvas
 1 Member

-The project is developed entirely by me.
+The project is developed entirely by me:

+Hassaan Qureshi (1906852)

 ## Link to project
 Use this [link](https://sapienzainteractivegraphicscourse.github.io/final-project-onecanvas/) to check out the project.